-All necessary forms must be turned in and a non-refundable Application fee of \$ 100, Document Handling fee of \$ 100, and I-901 Form fee of \$200 must be paid.
-International SEVIS I-20 students are required to pay a SEVIS Maintenance fee of \$200 in the first semester and \$100 from the second semester.
+All necessary forms must be turned in and a non-refundable application fee of \$100, document handling fee of \$100, and I-901 Form fee of \$200 must be paid.
+International SEVIS I-20 students are required to pay a SEVIS Maintenance fee of \$200 in the first semester and \$100 for the second semester.
 This fee is for administration services and document assistance.

-- 1. If students do not adhere to University policies regarding enrollment, registration, employment, and proper conduct that will affect their immigration status, the University reports these violations to the USCIS. - 2.
+- 1. If students do not adhere to University policies regarding enrollment, registration, employment, and proper conduct in a way that will affect their immigration status, the university reports these violations to the USCIS. - 2.
 Students must follow all rules and regulations of Midwest University. - 3.
-Students must meet residence hall occupancy requirements by the deadline, register, and pay for the required term. - 4.
-F-1 students must be enrolled full-time during fall and spring semesters A maximum of 3 credit hours of online/distance education per semester may be taken.
+Students must register and pay for residence hall occupancy by the deadline of the required term. - 4.
+F-1 students must be enrolled full-time during fall and spring semesters.
+A maximum of 3 credit hours of online/distance education per semester may be taken.
 The remaining course load must be taken at the Midwest University campus and/or site.
 For more information, contact the admissions office at the main campus.